Bahrd/AppliedPythonology/README.md

 - [ ] other simple image processing algorithms
 	- [ ] bilateral convolution filters
 	- [ ] orthogonal series approximations and denoising
-	- [ ] JPEG 2000 and H.265-like compression schemes
+	- [ ] H.265-like compression schemes
-	- [ ] contrast and phase-detection autofocusing
+	- [ ] contrast and phase-detection autofocusing models and algorithms
 - [ ] other system identification algorithms
 	- [ ] dedicated routines for Wiener and Hammerstein systems
 	- [ ] Volterra and Wiener series based algorithms for more general structures (LNL, NLN, etc.)